Unit 01

 • Learn that if you submit only one part of a multi-part assignment, the part you submit initially is the part that will be considered your initially submitted assignment, even if you submitted the initial part before the due date or you submitted a second part before your assignment was scored.

-• Learn that if you re-post an assignment, add to, or otherwise correct an assignment (by making a repeated, corrected, or additional post for any assignment), your re-posted assignment will be considered a correction (eligible to earn 2 points, but not eligible to earn 3 points) even if you re-posted the assignment before the due date or before your assignment was scored.
+• Learn that if you re-post an assignment, add to, or otherwise correct an assignment (by making a repeated, corrected, or additional post for any assignment), your re-posted, added to, or otherwise corrected assignment will be considered a correction (eligible to earn 2 points, but not eligible to earn 3 points) even if you re-posted, added to, or otherwise corrected the assignment before the due date or before your assignment was scored.

 3. Third, from the Course How To, learn “How To Embed a URL into a Discussion Board Post.”